Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson2.md

 ## Wrap Up
 - Not a good practise to do a security review on a codebase that is onchain at `ethercan` or any other onchain network.
+- A smart contract must be mature to be ready for a security audit.